Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

+- Jokic is responsible for taking 14.4% of his team's field goal attempts this season with 14.8 per game.

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.
+- He's made 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

+- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.

+- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.

-- The Heat are the sixth-ranked squad in the league, allowing 41.9 rebounds per contest.
+- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per contest.

 Nikola Jokic vs. the Heat